salbalkus/reproducing-redlining/README.md

 # How to Run Code

-There are twoways to reproduce the results here.
+There are two ways to reproduce the results here.
 They are as follows:

 ## Open and run individual code cells from the `scripts/driver.Rmd`